 20% OFF THE JOB TRAINING FOR APPRENTICESHIPS

 The Education and Skills Funding Agency’s (ESFA) rules for funding require that all apprenticeships since the 1st May 2017 must contain 20% off the job training.
-This is all part of the government’s drive towards higher quality apprenticeships provision and prevents some employers and training providers skimping on the training provision in favour of “dropping apprentice’s in at the deep end” and “learning on the job” etc.
+This is all part of the government’s drive towards higher quality apprenticeships provision.
+This prevents some employers and training providers skimping on the training provision in favour of “dropping apprentices in at the deep end” and “learning on the job” etc.

-At NowSkills we’re dedicated to high-quality IT apprenticeships and this is reflected in the investments we’ve made in our teaching staff, our delivery methods and our classroom facilities.
+At NowSkills we’re dedicated to high-quality IT apprenticeships.
+This is reflected in the investments we’ve made in our teaching staff, our delivery methods and also our classroom facilities.

 DOES THE 20% OFF THE JOB TRAINING APPLY TO ALL APPRENTICES?

 20% is a quite a lot of time for training, about 1 day per week and will have an impact on employers who will lose their apprentice as they learn new skills.
-For employers want to know if it applies to existing employees who want to enrol onto an apprenticeship.
+For employers who want to know if this applies to existing employees who want to enrol onto an apprenticeship.
 The answer is “Yes”.
-Some providers have a focus on working with employers to enrol their employees onto apprenticeships, but employers need to be aware that if they do there is a requirement for the apprentice to have 20% of their time spent on off the job training.
+Some providers have a focus on working with employers to enrol their employees onto apprenticeships.
+The employers need to know that if they do this.
+Then there is a requirement for the apprentice to have 20% of their time spent on off the job training.